OpenBSD

 OpenBSD is a security-focused, free software, Unix-like operating system based on the Berkeley Software Distribution (BSD).
 Theo de Raadt created OpenBSD in 1995 by forking NetBSD 1.0.
 The OpenBSD project emphasizes portability, standardization, correctness, proactive security, and integrated cryptography.

 The OpenBSD project maintains portable versions of many subsystems as packages for other operating systems.
 Because of the project's preferred BSD license, which allows binary redistributions without the source code, many components are reused in proprietary and corporate-sponsored software projects.
 The firewall code in Apple's macOS is based on OpenBSD's PF firewall code, Android's Bionic C standard library is based on OpenBSD code, LLVM uses OpenBSD's regular expression library, and Windows 10 uses OpenSSH (OpenBSD Secure Shell) with LibreSSL.

 The word "open" in the name OpenBSD refers to the availability of the operating system source code on the Internet, although the word "open" in the name OpenSSH means "OpenBSD".
 It also refers to the wide range of hardware platforms the system supports.
-OpenBSD supports a variety of system architectures including x86-64, IA-32, ARM, PowerPC, and 64-bit RISC-V. Its default GUI is the X11 interface.
+OpenBSD supports a variety of system architectures including x86-64, IA-32, ARM, PowerPC, and 64-bit RISC-V. Its default GUI is FVWM on X11.